 There is just something incredible about soaking in the many hot springs all over Oregon.
-If you have never had a chance to relax in the many hot springs Oregon has to offer, I suggest adding it to your bucket list as it’s seriously one of the most therapeutic things you can do for yourself.
+The McCredie Hot Springs, just east of Oakridge, is definitely worth the visit if you are looking for a prime place to soak.
+Soaking is one of the most therapeutic things you can do for yourself.
 Not only is it calming and relaxing, but it’s a great way to combat the cold rainy weather in the northwest.
-I have personally visited many hot springs all over the northwest, and one I’d like to write about today that’s absolutely worth a visit is the McCredie Hot Springs, just east of Oakridge.

-The McCredie hot springs consists of several rock-lined pools that sit at 2,000 feet of elevation on either side of Salt Creek on Oregon 58, between Eugene and Chemult.
+The McCredie Hot Springs consists of several rock-lined pools that sit at 2,000 feet of elevation on either side of Salt Creek on Oregon 58, between Eugene and Chemult.
 You will find these hot springs near milepost 45 and Blue Pool Campground.
-The water is 130 degrees and comes out of a concrete cap block, running through serveral pools of lessening water temperature.
+The water is 130 degrees and comes out of a concrete cap block, running through several pools of lessening water temperature.